fractl-io/fractl/README.md

 ```

 Save this code to a file named `zip_zap.fractl` and its ready to be run as a highly-scalable micro-blogging service!
-But before you can actually run it, you need to install Fractl and learn to invoke its build tools.
-The next sections will
-help you with that.
+But before you can actually run it, you need to install Fractl.
+The next section will help you with that.

 ## Download and Install